G4Vi/psx_mc_cli/README.md

 `raw2mcs RAWSAVE > out.mcs` to convert a raw save to `.mcs`.
 Add `-o NAME` if you need to override the filename to be stored in the `.mcs`.

+`mcs2raw in.mcs` to convert a `.mcs` to a raw save.
+Add `-p PATHNAME` to set the output filepath (note this doesn't store the save filename) OR add `-d OUTDIR` to set where to store the raw save.

 `mcsaveextract card.mcd [savesubstring] > thps2-us-copy.mcs` to extract single saves as `.mcs` from `.mcd` `mciconextract thps2-us.mcs [savesubstring]> thps2-us.tim` to extract the save icon as TIM.